nodemcu/nodemcu-firmware/docs/en/modules/net.md

 #### Parameters
 - `event` string, which can be "connection", "reconnection", "disconnection", "receive" or "sent"
 - `function(net.socket[, string])` callback function.
+Can be `nil` to remove callback.

-The first parameter is the socket.
-If event is "receive", the second parameter is the received data as string.
+The first parameter of callback is the socket.

+- If event is "receive", the second parameter is the received data as string.
+- If event is "disconnection" or "reconnection", the second parameter is error code.

+If reconnection event is specified, disconnection receives only "normal close" events.

+Otherwise, all connection errors (with normal close) passed to disconnection event.

 #### Returns
 `nil`